 Have a written notice of the Residents' Rights published in typeface no smaller than 14 point type posted in a prominent place or places in the Assisted Living Residence where it can be easily seen by all Residents.
 This notice shall include the address, and telephone number of the Long-term Care Ombudsman Program, and the telephone number of the Elder Abuse Hotline;

 Be informed in writing by the Sponsor of the Assisted Living Residence of the community resources available to assist the Resident in the event of an eviction procedure against him or her.
-Such information shall include the name, address and telephone number of the Assisted Living Ombudsman Program.
+Such information shall include the name, address and telephone number of the Long-Term Care Ombudsman Program.

-To organize and participate in Resident groups in the Residence;
+To organize and participate in self-governed, confidential Resident groups in the Residence;

-To participate in family groups; and
+To participate in self-governed, confidential family groups; and

 Have family member(s) or other Resident Representatives meet in the Residence with the families or Resident Representative(s) of other Residents in the Residence.